dbc2201/gla-bcsc0006-2019/Practice/LinkedList/linkedList.md

 - A `Node` is a data structure that contains a data item and one or more links.
 - A `linl` is a reference to a `node`.

-Sample code for implementing a `node` in Java
+Sample code for implementing a `node` in a Singly Linked List in Java

 ```java
 public class Node {